Kay Jewelers(.5 / 5)

 Kay Jewelers also offers diamonds that are branded Tolkowsky ideal diamonds.
 Tolkowsky diamonds are branded diamonds from Jean-Paul Tolkowsky (son of legendary diamond cutter Gabi Tolkowsky).
 Jean Paul owns Execlo which is based in Antwerp, Belgium.
 These diamonds are primarily cut in Thailand and Botswana and are all IGI certified.

 Once again we see a clear example of diamonds that aren’t the best cut quality at Kay, but yet are selling at 55% more than the lesser known competition.
-When it comes to diamonds, be sure to evaluate based on cut parameters and light reflection.
-These are the only true ways to ensure that your diamond will reflect the maximum amount of light and shine brilliantly.
+It makes absolutely no sense to over pay for something that doesn’t provide the value you seek.

 Kay Jewelers Offers:

 – Lifetime diamond and color gemstone guarantee (as long as 6 month inspections have been performed and documented by a store representative).
 This ensures that you shop at Kay’s at least twice a year, thereby allowing them to sell you another piece of jewelry.

 – Lifetime diamond trade-in policy (as long as you at least double your original purchase price)

 – 60 day return policy with up to 90 days for an exchange.

 – Free delivery to your home or local Kay store if purchased online

 The clear examples pulled from Kay’s online diamond inventory show that they are selling inconsistent cut quality diamonds at very high prices.
 Although Kay Jewelers is a name brand and offers familiarity and convenient mall and online shopping, you are much better off purchasing from retailers that take pride in their diamond inventory quality and offer better value for money.

 Hey.You Want Ideal Cut Diamonds?